scionproto/scion/doc/DRKeyInfra.md

 requesting second-level keys derived from K_{A->B}.

 The first-level key is accompanied by `epoch_begin` and `epoch_end` that denote the begin and end of the validity period of the corresponding key.
-This values are determined by the AS that issues the key.
+These values are determined by the AS that issues the key.
 The beginning of an epoch should not overlap with with the end of the previous epoch, as otherwise multiple DRKeys need to be checked for verification.

-First-level keys of frequently contacted ASes are prefetched such that second-level keys can be derived without delay.
-In case a certificate server is missing a first-level key that is required for the derivation of a second-level key, the certificate server initiates a first level key exchange.
+First-level keys of frequently contacted ASes are prefetched such that second-level keys can be instantaneously derived.
+In case a certificate server is missing a first-level key that is required for the derivation of a second-level key, the certificate server initiates a first-level key exchange.
 The amount of cached first-level keys is configurable by each AS.
 We suggest a default policy of caching 10'000 first-level keys, where the least frequently used keys get replaced.
+This requires fetching on average one first-level key every 8 seconds.

-#### Second Level Key Exchange
+#### Second-Level Key Exchange

 End hosts request a second-level key from their local certificate server with the following request format:

-    {keyType, requestID, protocol, srcIA, dstIA, srcHost, dstHost, misc)}
+    {keyType, requestID, protocol, srcIA, dstIA, srcHost, dstHost, misc}

 `keyType` defines which type of second-level key is requested.
-Currently, there exist three types of second-level keys: AS-to-AS, AS-to-end-host, and end-host-to-end-host. `misc` is used to supply additional information, that might be required for protocol-specific keys (e.g., shorter key lifetime).
+Currently, there exist three types of second-level keys: AS-to-AS, AS-to-end-host, and end-host-to-end-host. `misc` is used to supply additional information that might be required for protocol-specific keys (e.g., shorter key lifetime).

 An end host H\_A in AS A uses this format for issuing the following request to